Is COVID-19 Primarily a Disease of Wealthy Countries?

 Correlations, Tables, and Scatter Plots

-The table below gives five different correlations on various dates from mid-March to the present at approximately semi-monthly intervals.
+The table below gives five different correlations on various dates from mid-March to the end of September at approximately semi-monthly intervals.
 The first four correlate COVID-19 cases by rank on the specified date with 2017 GDP by rank.
 The final correlation is between COVID-19 cases by rank and population by rank:

 (a) Correlating number of COVID cases by rank with GDP by rank using all countries either in the top 50 in GDP (2017) or the top 50 in COVID-19 cases on the specified date or both.